data-integrations/database-plugins/oracle-plugin/docs/Oracle-batchsink.md

 Example
 -------
-Suppose you want to write output records to "users" table of Oracle database named "XE" that is running on "localhost", port 1251, as "system" user with "oracle" password (Ensure that the driver for Oracle is installed.
-You can also provide driver name for some specific driver, otherwise "oracle" will be used), then configure the plugin with:
+Suppose you want to write output records to "users" table of Oracle database named (service name) "XE" that is running on "localhost", port 1251, as "system" user with "oracle" password (Ensure that the driver for Oracle is installed.
+You can also provide driver name for some specific driver, otherwise "oracle" will be used).

 ```
 Reference Name: "snk1"
 Driver Name: "oracle"
 Host: "localhost"
 Port: 1251
-Database: "XE"
+Connection Type: "Service Name"
+SID/Service Name/TNS Connect Descriptor: "XE"
 Table Name: "users"
+Schema Name: "myschema"
 Username: "system"
 Password: "oracle"
 ```